oneqi/test-docker-dsc/README.md

 psedit CreatePullServer.ps1
 ```

-Run the CreatePullServer.ps1 to creat a localhost.MOF file in c:\admin\CreatePullServer
+Run the CreatePullServer.ps1 to create a localhost.MOF file in c:\admin\CreatePullServer
 `.\CreatePullServer.ps1`

 Run the following command to configure our Pull Server
 `Start-DSCConfiguration -Path "C:\admin\CreatePullServer" -Wait -Verbose`
-(ignore the errors)
+(ignore the errors .. if using docker)

 We need to verify that everything went well
 To check if the DSC features are installed